mjg59/tpmtotp/README.md

 splash service and will display your token in the top left of the screen, updating every 30 seconds.

+## TPM non-volatile storage

+If you pass the -n argument to sealtotp, the sealed secret will be stored in nvram on the TPM. plymouth-unsealtotp and unsealtotp will automatically attempt to obtain a secret from there before falling back to attempting to read from files.

 ## UEFI non-volatile storage

 If you use /sys/firmware/efi/efivars/ as a prefix to the filename, tpmtotp